MatzJB/Hill-Climbing-Project/README.md

-It creates a output image by placing transparent discs randomly for each disc it goes through k trials for each trial, a difference in RGB values between the input and the output + candidat disc is calculated
+It creates a output image by placing transparent discs randomly for each disc it goes through k trials for each trial, a difference in RGB values between the input and the output + candidat disc is calculated it picks the disc with least diff

+Note: in order to use diff for measurement of progress you need to randomize position, RGB and opacity, but keep radii the same, because it would give too much errors comparing a large disc with a smaller disc.

 ## Optimizations